LYNCH·LLP

 Questions about Examiner Jae Un Yu

-• What is Examiner Jae Un Yu's overall allowance rate?
+• What is Jae Un Yu's overall allowance rate?

 • Does the allowance rate vary by art unit?

 Yes.
-The allowance rate ranges from 80% to 98% across the examiner's art units.
-The pooled 91% figure aggregates all three.
+The allowance rate ranges from 80% to 98% across the examiner's art units, indicating variation in the decided record within individual subject areas.

-The allowance rate is a historical summary of the examiner's past decisions and is not a prediction of any specific application's outcome.
+No. The pooled allowance rate describes the examiner's past record and is not a prediction of the outcome of any specific application.

 ◈ RESPONDING TO AN OFFICE ACTION